LernerLab/GuPPy/README.md

 ```
 - All the basic instructions to run the GuPPy code is available in the jupyter notebook file.

+- Detailed [user guide](https://github.com/LernerLab/GuPPy/wiki) consists of all the detailed instructions about how to use GuPPy.

 ## Contributors